-Once retired, the period of decumulation may be significantly longer than what their parents and grandparents experienced.
-Encourage older employees to use all workplace resources available to them so they can be financially confident in their preparations for the decades of life that may be ahead of them.
+Many clients may need support transitioning from financial accumulation and saving to decumulation and spending.
+This period of decumulation may be significantly longer than what their parents and grandparents experienced.
+Celebrate clients' achievements, but also guide them on this shift so that they can be financially confident in their preparations for the decades of life that may be ahead of them.